Stop waterborne pathogens in potable or process water

 POU treatment devices rely on many of the same treatment technologies that have been used in POE Systems.
 However, while a central treatment plant will treat all water distributed to the wider house or business premises, POU treatment devices are designed to treat only a portion of the total flow.
 POU devices treat only the water intended for direct consumption (drinking and cooking) or a process application, typically at a single tap or limited number of taps, while POE treatment devices are typically installed to treat all water entering a single home, business, school, or facility.
 Selective water treatment may provide a more cost effect solution and offer more protection to a specific outlet or process.

-Private Water Supplies - Borehole / Well Water
+Private Water Supplies - Borehole Water Treatment & Purification with LED UV Sterilisation

 Drinking Fountains and Water Coolers